Understanding the Zone of Proximal Development in Business

 One theory of childhood development and learning, known as the zone of proximal development, can help us understand how employees gain new skills and knowledge during training.

-Developed by an early 20th-century Russian psychologist named Lev Vygotsky, the zone of proximal development focuses on the social aspects of learning.
-He believed new skills and information could be mastered and understood by interacting with a more skilled teacher or peer.
+Developed by an early-20th-century Russian psychologist, Lev Vygotsky, the zone of proximal development focuses on the social aspects of learning.
+He believed that new skills and information could be mastered and understood through interaction with a more skilled teacher or peer.

-If it's time for your workforce to move beyond their current level of skills and knowledge, you can use the zone of proximal development in conjunction with your training programs to help ensure an effective and efficient learning experience for your whole team.
+If it's time for your workforce to move beyond their current skills and knowledge, you can use the zone of proximal development alongside your training programs to help ensure an effective and efficient learning experience for your whole team.

 What Is the Zone of Proximal Development?

-The zone of proximal development is an educational psychology concept that has been expanded to apply to the business world.
+The zone of proximal development is an educational psychology concept that has been extended to the business world.

-This "zone" is the area between what an individual is capable of doing without outside help and what that same individual cannot do even with the help of someone else.
+This "zone" is the area between what an individual can do without outside help and what they cannot do even with someone else's help.
 In this zone, also referred to as the zone of potential development, are the abilities that a person can perform with the help and guidance of someone more knowledgeable.

 The Origin of the Concept

 This learning theory was first developed by psychologist Lev Vygotsky.
-Vygotsky is best known for his sociocultural theory, which incorporates societal contributions to the development of each individual.
+Vygotsky is best known for his sociocultural theory, which incorporates societal contributions to individual development.

-The zone of proximal development was first conceived by Vygotsky as a part of his argument against measuring the intelligence of students using knowledge-based academic tests.
-The theory also intended to expand beyond the eyes developed by Jean Piaget regarding children being autonomous learners.
+The zone of proximal development was first conceived by Vygotsky as part of his argument against measuring students' intelligence with knowledge-based academic tests.
+The theory also intended to expand beyond Jean Piaget's theories, which held that children are autonomous learners.

 Through his research, Vygotsky found that children left to discover information and knowledge on their own can only advance so far.
-More knowledgeable people are necessary, in Vygostky's view, for a child's development.
+More knowledgeable people are necessary, in Vygotsky's view, for a child's development.

 Vygotsky died at age 37 from a relapse of tuberculosis, leaving much of his work on the zone of proximal development incomplete.
-Despite his untimely death, Vygotsky contributed many significant ideas to the world of psychology beyond the zone of proximal development, including the significance of play, the importance of mediation, and the social origin of mind.
+Despite his untimely death, Vygotsky contributed many significant ideas to the field of psychology beyond the zone of proximal development, including the importance of play, the role of mediation, and the social origin of the mind.

 It wasn't until the late 1980s that Vygotsky and his work became widely known.
-Both his books and research were banned in the Soviet Union after Vygotsky's death until the death of Stalin.
+Both his books and his research were banned in the Soviet Union until Stalin's death.
 Though Vygotsky died in 1937, the first collection of his major works wasn't published in the Soviet Union until 1956.

 In the US, his work remained largely untranslated into English until Thinking and Speech was translated and published in 1962.
 Around two decades later, his concept of the zone of proximal development was rediscovered and became popularly used in educational psychology and practice.